edamame852/the-docs/docs/coding-practices/CICD/child/Ansible.md

      ```

 3. Ansible Variable types
+- Recall: Variables are used to associate information to hosts!
 - String variables = sequences of chars
      - Can be used in 3 ways: defined in playbook, defined in inventory, passed as arguments from command line
      - Example